📅 Submission Deadlines

 After You Submit

 Once your ETD submission is complete, you will receive an automated submission confirmation email.
 Our team will then review your submission, typically within five business days.
 If revisions are required, you will receive an email outlining the necessary changes.
 You must return these revisions as soon as possible.
+Most ETDs that require revisions do so because they do not comply with the formatting requirements outlined on the ETD Prepare page.

 When your submission is approved, you will receive a second confirmation email.
 This approval email will be forwarded to your committee chair(s) and your college graduate coordinator.